maburdi94/ui-router/README.md

 # ui-router
-A vanilla JS SPA router
+A vanilla JS SPA router built with web components and native APIs.